 - You can wear shorts in Cathedrals, they just have to cover your knees.
 Below is a sign going into a cathedral.
 It is very clear you can wear shorts, they just have to cover the knees.

 Now that we know we can wear shorts, here are a few other tips for clothing to wear in the summer in Italy:

 What to Wear When Sightseeing in Italy in the Summer

 So yes, wear shorts.
 You also want to make sure you are wearing comfortable shoes or sandals because you will be walking and on your feet all day long.

 Some sites online say you will be asked to leave if you wear shorts in churches in Italy.
 This is incorrect.
 Some will not allow short shorts, and you must cover your shoulders.
 If your shoulders are not covered, you will have to buy something at the Cathedral that looks kind of like a poncho, so just dress accordingly.

-Here is a picture of a lady who was not covering her shoulders and short shorts and is now wearing a poncho looking cover-up.
-To the right is a picture of a men wearing long shorts in a cathedral.
+Here is a picture of a lady who was not covering her shoulders and short shorts and is now wearing a poncho-looking cover-up.
+To the right is a picture of men wearing long shorts in a cathedral.

 Pantheon Dress Code

 If you are deciding what to wear at the Patheon keep in mind that short skirts, short shorts, and bare shoulders are not permitted.
 When we went, Dan wore longish shorts and t-shirts and Michelle wore a dress that went just past the knees and covered her shoulders.